 Is there a COVID-19 treatment available?

 Another COVID-19 treatment is dexamethasone, a type of corticosteroid.
-Its use is recommended by the National Institutes of Health’s COVID-19 Treatment Guidelines Panel for hospitalized patients who are using ventilators to support breathing or require supplemental oxygen.
+It’s used in hospitalized patients who are using ventilators to support breathing or require supplemental oxyten.
+It is recommended by the National Institutes of Health’s COVID-19 Treatment Guidelines Panel.

 What is the impact of COVID-19 on people of color?